| Previous | Contents | Index |

 document convertors.
 The application of such conversions is controlled

-mapping table, and messages requiring
+by the CONVERSIONS mapping table, and messages requiring

 such conversions are thereby routed through the PMDF

-channel; the conversion
+conversion channel; the conversion channel

 executes the site-specified external conversion procedure.
 The

-channel and its execution of external
+conversion channel and its execution of external

 conversion procedures are discussed in Section 6.2.